dannygarcia/dannygarcia.github.com/src/content/blog/2025-02-writing.md

 ---
 title: "Writing here now"
 publishDate: 2025-02-22
-description: "The beginning of a series of articles written without much refinement."
+description: "The beginning of a series of articles written into the void without much refinement."
 ---

 This post marks the beginning of a series of articles written without much refinement.
 It represents a chance to shake the cruft off and refine some thoughts, challenge points of view, revise grammar, and refine process.
 Just getting them all out and learning from them will be valuable enough.